 Additional Information Needed by the Organisation

-The organisation periodically would be interested in knowing the amount of profit that it has made over the period.
+Profits made by the organisationThe organisation would be interested in knowing, periodically, the amount of overall profit or loss made over the period of time.

 Involvement of a PeriodWhen it comes to thinking about profits there is a period involved in the thought.
 We think of profits made over a period and not at a particular instance.

-For example, We think of Profits made
+Eg: We think or talk of Profits made

 Assets and Liabilities indicate a persons PositionWhat is it that comes to our mind when we think of a persons position?
 It is the value of his/her property and the liabilities he/she has.

 Even in accounting, in trying to ascertain the position of a business entity, this is what we think of.
 The position of a business is indicated by the value of its assets and liabilities.

 Position at an instanceWhen it comes to thinking about the position there is an instance involved in the thought.
 We think of the position as at a point of time and not a period.

-For example, We think of the position
+Eg: We think of the position